humdrum-tools/humdrum-documentation/tool/strophe/index.md

 Note that the **strophe** command allows strophe numbers containing a single decimal point, such as strophe `*S/4.2`.
-Having extracted the verse `*S/1`, the **strophe** command will output verse `*S/1.1` in preference to `*S/2` \-- if the decimal strophe is present.
+Having extracted the verse `*S/1`, the **strophe** command will output verse `*S/1.1` in preference to `*S/2` &mdash; if the decimal strophe is present.
 This feature allows more than one strophic passage to be encoded within a single abbreviated format file.
 This feature might prove useful, for example, in a musical work that contains a brief refrain in the middle of each